wp-plugins/robo-gallery/readme.txt

 No, we don't have any limits for image size in our gallery.

-= Do you have some limits for images types in gallery? =

-You can use any standard file type in our gallery: png, jpg, jpeg, gif

-= Where specify description of the gallery images? =

-When you open gallery settings inside you'll find images manager section.
-Images manager make you able to add/edit descriptions and titles of every gallery image

 = Do you have some limits for images amount in gallery? =

 No, we don't have any limits for amount of the images in gallery

-= How to set description text below image in the lightbox?  =

-In gallery settings you can find lightbox section and if you need to show description of the images below images in the lightbox you need to select text source in lightbox settings from defined values.

 = How to customize border of the gallery thumbnails? =

 In gallery settings you can find general settings section where you can turn on/off thumbnails border.
 Also you can customize there style of the border, namely width, color and style of the thumbnail borders

+= How to set description text below image in the lightbox?  =

+In gallery settings you can find lightbox section and if you need to show description of the images below images in the lightbox you need to select text source in lightbox settings from defined values.

 = How to define custom link for some gallery images? =

 Every gallery image have additional fields where you can define custom link, title, description.
 All this options you can find in gallery images manager, inside general gallery settings

+= Is it possible to have different settings for hover and static interface elements? =

+Yes, you can have different styles of the borders and shadows for static and hovered gallery thumbnails.

 = How to change spacing between thumbnails? =

 In gallery settings you can define horizontal and vertical paddings between gallery thumbnails

-= Is it possible to have different settings for hover and static interface elements? =

-Yes, you can have different styles of the borders and shadows for static and hovered gallery thumbnails.

 = How to change font size of the gallery image caption? =